rueedlinger/gfollow/README.md

 # ghFollow.js - Follow People Back on GitHub

-> I started following back on GitHub.
+> *I started following people back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
-This script is for those which want to follow people back with just one click.
+This script is for those which want to follow people back with just one click.*

 ## How to Run the Script